["learn"]

 10 Simple Cognac Cocktails to Impress Your Friends

 We recommend that you start from the top and make them all one at a time so you can find your ultimate cocktail recipe favorite.
-So, get shaking and sipping, and remember to tag The Mixer in your pics.
+So, get shaking and sipping, and remember to tag The Mixer (opens in new window) in your pics.
+Looking for more inspo?
+Sign up for our newsletter!

 FREQUENTLY ASKED QUESTIONS